parasaurolophus/rader.us/music/index.md

 - [TASCAM PortaStudio 244](https://en.wikipedia.org/wiki/Portastudio)

-The _Knabe_ piano I had as a kid was built in the 1930's and sounded far better recordings were made in my childhood bedroom or various apartments I had as a college student and young adult using decidedly consumer-level microphones and recording technologies of the era.
+The _Knabe_ piano I had as a kid was built in the 1930's and sounded far better in real life than it sounds in the recordings made in my childhood bedroom or various apartments I had as a college student and young adult using decidedly consumer-level microphones and recording technologies of the era.
 The jankiness of the audio quality appeals to me as an artifact of the period of my life and the circumstances in which they were created, but I cannot argue with anyone who finds it less charming than I.

 ### Today